dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 ```

 ### Forms
-Another place when you can use a power of RxJS are forms.
+Another place when you can use the power of RxJS is forms.
 We can use all of the knowledge that we have gained up to this point and see how we can create a reactive login form.

 First, let's start with adding `ReactiveFormsModule` from `@angular/forms` to the module.
 Then we can make use of the reactive forms introduced in Angular.
 Here's how it can look: